 Disclaimer - This website contains affiliate links.
 I earn a very small commission if you make a purchase using my links, which I'll probably spend on outdoor gear and more houseplants.

-In this previous post, I talked about what should be in a standard wedding photography contract.
+In a previous post I went over what should be covered in a wedding photography contract.
 But if you are shooting adventure weddings or elopements and accompanying couples to more remote locations, a basic photography contract isn’t enough to protect you.
 You need a specific adventure wedding and elopement contract.

 Disclaimer: This blog post does not constitute legal advice.
 It is intended to give general information about the potential legal issues photographers can face in the niche of adventure weddings and elopements.
 If you are unsure about the legalities in your country or state, I recommend consulting with a lawyer.
 I also recommend making sure you have sufficient liability insurance to make sure you are protected as much as possible.

 What Should Be In An Adventure Wedding/Elopement Contract?

 If you are shooting adventurous weddings and elopements, you are possibly doing some (or all) of the following:

 – Accompanying them to locations that are remote or with potential hazards